Models

 Optical model

-There are potentially three components to this model that are convolved together.
+There are four components to this model that are convolved together.

 First, there is an optical component, which uses a galsim.OpticalPSF to model the profile.
-The aberrations are considered fitted parameters, but the other attributes are fixed and are given at initialization.
 These parameters are passed to GalSim, so they have the same definitions as used there.

 • diam – Diameter of telescope aperture in meters. [required (but cf. template option)]